-Fifteen Questions You Should Ask a Prospective Landlord Before Signing an Apartment Lease
+Fifteen Questions You need to Ask a Prospective Landlord Before Signing an Apartment Lease

 It's nearly impossible to back out of a lease, so Make sure you know what you're getting into before you sign on the dotted line

 Owning a home is part of the American dream, but it's not always within reach.
-If it's not within reach for you just yet, you'll likely be renting until that big day comes.
-But entering into a rental agreement is just as important as signing a mortgage agreement.
-It's important to know what to keep in mind, so here are fifteen questions to ask before signing your name to an apartment lease.
+If home ownership isn't on the radar just yet, you'll likely be renting until that big day comes.
+But entering into a rental agreement is just as important as signing for a home mortgage.
+It's important to know what to keep in mind, so here are fifteen questions to ask before signing for the lease on your next apartment.